 1.0 - Purpose

-This CEP Policy will govern the program which will be administered by iTech.
-The Executive Cabinet of the university recognizes the importance of the goals and objectives of the CEP and supports funding the exchange cycle.
+This CEP Policy will govern the Program which is administered by iTech.
+The Executive Cabinet of the university recognizes the importance of the goals and objectives of the Program and supports funding the exchange cycle.

-The Computer Exchange Program (CEP) has two primary goals:
+The Program has three primary goals:

 The objectives of the CEP are to:

-- Minimize support costs by providing technology that is current, standard and stable
+- Minimize support costs by providing technology that is current, standard, and stable

 - Promote software compliance

-- Increase cost efficiencies through bulk purchases
+- Increase cost efficiency through bulk purchases

 2.0 - Scope

-- Full-Time faculty and staff members
+- Full-Time faculty and staff

-- Part-Time permanent faculty and staff members
+- Part-Time permanent faculty and staff

 - Departmental or office shared computers